 The MC courses for levels 10, 11, and 12 differ from the others in that they contain some material not included in CQLA.
 For example, CQLA has students write research reports at the high school level but not the lengthy, 20- to 30-page research paper taught in MC 12 I. This means that while you would use either CQLA or MC for levels 2 through 9, you might use both for levels 10 through 12, even though there is some duplication of material in some of the books.

 Christian content permeates the curriculum, showing up in instructional material, exercises, and assignments.
 Recall that MC arose from the Character Qualities Language Art Curriculum (CQLA).
 Because of this, many of the writing assignments also relate to character qualities as taught from a Christian perspective.
 Clearly, this type of character-building content inspired the name Meaningful Composition.

-Meaningful Composition offers parents a highly-structured system for composition instruction that should give confidence to even the most inexperienced parent.
+Meaningful Composition offers parents a highly structured system for composition instruction that should give confidence to even the most inexperienced parent.
 Many students, likewise, will find the structured nature of the program easy to follow, giving them confidence as they develop their composition skills.
 However, some students might find the structure constraining or off-putting.
-While the structure can help students learn to write logically-coherent, technically-correct compositions that include creative elements, but it might not work well for all students.
+While the structure can help students learn to write logically coherent, technically correct compositions that include creative elements, it might not work well for all students.